Bert1952/Vevor-Meteo-station-rf-protocol/README.md

 the output signals from the tx are not quite stable. even the update rate which should be 20 seconds can be 20-30 seconds.

 Might be that the processor is running on a low xtal freq.
 The bitrate is 90us, but a pulse can vary between 60-110 us.
-Note: the tx message is transmitter twice in 1 message.
+Note: the tx message is transmitted twice in 1 message.
 So will the first fail, the soft can catch the second